visma-prodsec/BugBountySelfServicePortal/README.md

 This is a solution to help Bug Bounty team in providing credentials to the researchers to test new services added to the Bug Bounty program.

+It supports HackerOne and Intigriti platforms, also the transfer of credentials/users from one platform to the another.

 As an administrator, you can see the number of unclaimed credentials for each service, and receive a warning when one is dangerously low.

 You can import a new set of credentials from a CSV file, add new service, view credentials for a service, view credentials assigned to a researcher.